zianwar/domcheck-github-action/README.md

    * name [required] Name of the checker.
    */
   name: 'hackernews',

   /**
    * url [required] The URL of the website to scrap using [Puppeeter](https://developers.google.com/web/tools/puppeteer) */
   url: 'https://news.ycombinator.com/',

   /**
-   * history [optional] The path to the history file that records DOM node values,
+   * history [optional] The path to the history file (CSV) that records DOM node values,
    * this file is checked everytime the code runs to compare the current value against old values,
    * and notify in case it has changed.
    * This file is store in the `historyDir` which have `history` as default folder name,
    * you can override it by setting the `historyDir: 'data'` property.
    */
   history: 'hackernews.csv',

   /**
    * onDocument [required] Function that specifies how to get the DOM data from the url */